Cross & Triangle

 It can be sideways, commonly seen in Nordic flags but is not exclusive to Northern Europe.
 Several Brazilian and North American cities and states incorporate the horizontal cross.
 Historically battle flags were horizontal where a short flagpole was preferred for reasons of weight, for example when riding a horse, and a vertical banner when height was important for the cannon fodder scurrying alongside.

 There's also one in between, leaning to the left or right, and known as a Portate Cross (from Latin portare "to carry", from which we get "portable") and symbolises a cross being carried over the shoulder.
-In Christianity this is sometimes called the St. Gilbert's Cross and in astronomy the Northern Cross.
+In astronomy this is sometimes called the Northern Cross.

 A cross with four arms of the same length, vertical and horizontal, is called a Greek Cross.
 As with the battlefield connection mentioned above, this pattern is also from the time when crosses were emblazoned on short shields.